Ma-Marcinowski/Verificational-Model/README.md

     *

 * #### 1.3.3.
 Dataframes are generated exatly the same way as in the case of v0.1 and v0.2, except for the optional split of training dataframe into a given number of smaller equal size training dataframes, due to the sheer number of training image pairs (3.5 million), to assure a better control over the training process.

+### 1.4.
+Preprocessing v0.4 (CVL and IAM database, grayscaled images)

+* #### 1.4.1.
+Exactly the same as v0.3, except for image conversion to grayscale instead of binarization.

 ### 2. Verificational Model v1